-He grew up in Greensboro North Carolina where he clerked for his uncle’s pharmacy, Morley Drug Store.
+He grew up in Greensboro North Carolina where he clerked for his uncle’s pharmacy Morley Drug Store.
 At 19 years of age he earned a pharmacy license (although it apparently required no special education or training.)

 William developed a chronic cough which caught the attention of Dr. James Hall.
 He invited William to go with him to Texas to visit his son’s ranch, thinking this would help resolve the cough.
 William recovered and worked on the ranch for 2 years.

 William married a young woman, Athol and they had two children-a son, who died in infancy, and a daughter Margaret.
-Now with a family he needed a reliable source of income so he took a job as a teller at National Bank of Austin.
+With a family he needed a reliable source of income so he took a job as a teller at National Bank of Austin.
 This proved to be a decision that would change the course of their lives.

 In addition to his bank job, William started a newspaper called The Rolling Stone .(Apparently the current magazine of the same name is not related. ) When it went bankrupt, he worked as a reporter for the Houston Post.

 Unfortunately some accounting discrepancies at the bank led to accusations of embezzlement against William .
 Although the charge was likely unjustified, fearing prosecution, he fled Texas, first to Louisiana, and then to Guatemala, without his wife and child.

 After his release from prison William began publishing yearly collections of his short stories.
 People enjoyed his tales because they dealt with common people in ordinary circumstances but with endings that were unexpected and surprising.
 Whether humorous or tragic, his tales taught lessons about life in a way that left his readers pondering their own responses to life’s ups and downs.

-His writing successes-and failures-inflicted a price; his chronic and excessive alcohol use turned into an addiction and a disease.
-After writing more than 600 short stories,William Sydney Porter died of alcoholic liver cirrhosis in 1910.
-He was 48 years old.
+His writing failures and successes came with a price; his alcohol use turned into an addiction.
+After writing more than 600 stories,William Sydney Porter died of alcoholic liver cirrhosis at 48 years old, in 1910.

-Even though William died 110 years ago, he is still very much alive through the words he wrote.
+So even though William died 110 years ago, he is still very much alive through the words he wrote.
 He even has a Facebook page.
 And the man who once published a magazine has one named after him.

 You’ve probably guessed this famous writer’s name, that is his pen name- William Sydney Porter became O. Henry.

-“The most common purpose of irony is to create humor and/or point out the absurdity of life… life has a way of contradicting our expectations, often in painful ways.
+The most common purpose of irony is to create humor and/or point out the absurdity of life… life has a way of contradicting our expectations, often in painful ways.

 Irony generally makes us laugh, even when the circumstances are tragic.
 We laugh not because the situations were tragic, but because they violate our expectations.